-24 "Activation measures" include pedestrian entrances / doors, large windows and openings.
+&quot;Activation measures" include pedestrian entrances / doors, large windows and openings.

-Performance outcomes Accontable outcomes
+Performance outcomes Acceptable outcomes

-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Acceptable outcomes
+PO3 Development involving repairing and servicing motor vehicles apply best practice standards to mitigate potential environmental impacts.
+AO3 Development involving repairing and servicing motor vehicles complies with the performance outcomes of the State Government Motor vehicle workshop operations code of practice.

-Assessable development
+For assessable development

-Location 1.00
+Location

-PO3 Higher impact industrial development is located and designed to minimise noise, odour, dust, air emission, light or vibration impacts affecting adjoining or nearby properties within a sensitive land use zone and existing sensitive land uses.
+Higher impact industrial development is located and designed to minimise noise, odour, dust, air emission, light or vibration impacts affecting adjoining or nearby properties within a sensitive land use zone and existing sensitive land uses.
 Higher impact industrial development is separated from land within sensitive land use zone, the Rural zone, Investigation area precinct (precinct no. RU1) (other than the Investigation area precinct identified at Rosella) and existing sensitive land uses as per the following minimum separation distances: (a) special industry - 1,500 metres; and (b) high impact industry - 500 metres; and (c) medium impact industry - 250 metres.

 Site characteristics

-PO4 AO4.1
+PO5 AO5.1

 The site has sufficient area and dimensions to accommodate the building/s, parking area, service vehicle areas, storage areas, and landscaping necessary for the operation of the use.
 The site has a minimum area of: (a) 3,500m2 in the High impact industry zone; and (b) 2,500m2 in other zones.

-AO4.2
+AO5.2

-The site has a minimum frontage of: (a) 35 metres in the High impact industry zone; and
+The site has a minimum frontage of:

+(a) 35 metres in the High impact industry zone; and

 (b) 30 metres in other zones.

 Site layout, setbacks and building design

-PO5 AO5.1
+PO6 AO6.1

 Landscaping areas throughout the site enhance the visual amenity of the site by providing relief from areas containing built structures, hardstands and open work / storage areas.
 The site has a minimum landscaping area of: (a) for sites fronting an arterial road or subarterial road - 10% of the total area of the site; and (b) for other sites - 7.5% of the total area of the site.

-AO5.2 Landscaping strips are provided along road frontage in accordance with the following: (a) minimum width 5 metres adjoining an arterial road or sub-arterial road; and (b) minimum width 2 metres adjoining other roads.
+AO6.2 Landscaped buffers are provided along road frontage in accordance with the requirements of Planning scheme policy - landscape, including all guidance documents and lists , and the

-PO6 Development comprises appropriate site cover, gross floor area and front setbacks so as not to form overbearing development as viewed from adjoining roads.
-AO6.1 Buildings have a: (a) maximum site cover of 60% of the total area of the site; and (b) maximum gross floor area not greater than the total area of the site.